 Steve Rankel is a veteran strategist, product marketer and John Deere tractor nut.
 He has founded and helped run several B2B marketing and research firms, yet still can’t swim a sub-30-second lap.
 He lives in Boston with his family, up to nine woodchucks, and a bunch of unused woodworking tools.

 The Chamber EDGE is a self-directed group with a mission to focus on networking, education and relationship building.
 The group is comprised of Chamber members who are experts in their field and exhibit a willingness to educate, discuss, grow and engage with their peers.
-The Chamber Open EDGE meets on the first Tuesday of the month at the 110 Grill in Chelmsford from 8:30am-10:00am (unless otherwise noted on the Chamber event calendar).
+The Chamber Open EDGE meets on the second Tuesday of the month at the 110 Grill in Chelmsford from 8:30am-10:00am (unless otherwise noted on the Chamber event calendar).

 This is an interactive session.
 Please come prepared with any questions that you have and a willingness to share tools and methods have worked for you and your business.

 The Greater Lowell Chamber’s mission is to provide opportunities for our members through education, marketing, networking and advocacy.
 This event features opportunities through education.